Leah Ra'chel Gipson headshot

 Interdisciplinary Artist & Scholar

-2022 Make A Wave
+2022 Make a Wave

 Visual Arts

-Leah Ra’chel Gipson is a multidisciplinary artist born in Florida and based in Chicago.
-Her work facilitates hyperlocal community projects that draw on Black culture and imagine critical “call and response” environments.
-Her work explores issues of race and gender through family history, popular media, and archives.
-She uses images, sound, textile, and installation rooted in traditions of Black feminism and the Black church.
-Her work has been featured at the South Side Community Art Center, Jane Addams Hull House Museum, Museum of Contemporary Art Chicago, and Project Row Houses (Houston, TX).
+Gipson's work has been featured in Chicago at the South Side Community Art Center, Jane Addams Hull House Museum, Museum of Contemporary Art Chicago, and Project Row Houses (Houston, TX).
 She served on the Philadelphia Museum of Art advisory group for the 2022 exhibition, Elegy: Lament in the 20th Century, and is currently a member of the advisory group for the Chicago Arts & Health Pilot for Creative Workers.
+She is currently serving as an advisory committee member for a forthcoming exhibition on Jacon Lawrence's hospital series at the North Carolina Museum of Art, curated by Tanya Sheehan and Lauren Applebaum.

 Featured Artworks